Aliases for LEF1 Gene

 GeneCards Summary for LEF1 Gene

-LEF1 (Lymphoid Enhancer-Binding Factor 1) is a Protein Coding gene.
-Diseases associated with LEF1 include skin pilomatrix carcinoma and severe congenital neutropenia.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+LEF1 (Lymphoid Enhancer Binding Factor 1) is a Protein Coding gene.
+Diseases associated with LEF1 include colorectal cancer and prostate cancer.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is TCF7L2.

 UniProtKB/Swiss-Prot for LEF1 Gene